Cluster-Aware Updating Overview

 To ensure that CAU can update the cluster nodes successfully, and for additional guidance for configuring your failover cluster environment to use CAU, you can run the CAU Best Practices Analyzer model.

-For detailed requirements and best practices for using CAU, and information about running the CAU Best Practices Analyzer model, see Requirements and Best Practices for Cluster-Aware Updating.
+For detailed requirements and best practices for using CAU, and information about running the CAU Best Practices Analyzer model, see CAU: Requirements and Best Practices.

 You can start the CAU UI from the following locations: